 Need Prayer for Depression?

-The umbrella of depression includes Major Depressive Disorder, related mood disorders, bipolar disorder, postpartum depression, post-traumatic stress disorder, anxiety disorder, and suicide (according to the DSM V).
+The umbrella of depression includes Major Depressive Disorder, related mood disorders, bipolar disorder, postpartum depression, post-traumatic stress disorder, anxiety disorder, and suicide.
 Additionally, the persistent feelings of sadness and loss associated with major depression can lead to other behavioral and physical symptoms.

 It is commonly treated with medication, therapy, or a combination of the two.